-Currently — Visiting Assistant Professor of Sociology at Salem State University
+Currently — Social Science faculty at Salem State University

-I’m an interdisciplinary qualitative researcher with a doctorate, passionate about exploring how people experience and connect with both the built and natural outdoor spaces.
+I’m an interdisciplinary researcher who is seasoned in relationship building and recruitment.
+I build pipelines by leveraging my experience working with cross-functional teams and senior stakeholders.
+My recruitment strategy is effective because of my strong rapport with college-aged students, whom I recruit to participate in focus groups, interviews, and surveys to better understand their experiences.
+Some of the campuses I have recruited participants from include the University of Georgia, the University of North Carolina at Chapel Hill, Florida Atlantic University, SUNY New Paltz, SUNY Old Westbury, CUNY Bronx College, Greenfield College, and Salem State.
 Over the years, I’ve had the privilege of leading research projects that focus on campus design, well-being, belonging, and identity.
 My main goal has always been to understand and address the needs of marginalized communities, fostering inclusive and welcoming design choices.
-Here’s a selection of my recent projects from 2019-2026.
+Here’s a selection of my recent projects from 2019 to 2026.

-This project was completed in 2019 in the Bronx, New York.
-I used a survey and in-person focus groups to explore how campus design and green spaces affect students' sense of belonging and overall well-being at an urban campus.
+This project was completed in 2019 at Bronx Community College in New York.
+I used a survey and multiple in-person focus groups to explore how campus design and green spaces influence students' sense of belonging and overall well-being at an urban campus.

 User Experience